eth-cscs/COSTA/README.md

 - `--test` (optional): if present, the result of COSTA will be verified with the result of the available SCALAPACK.
 - `--algorithm` (optional, default: `both`): defines which algorithm (`costa`, `scalapack` or `both`) to run.
 - `-h (--help) (optional)`: print available options.

+## Questions?

+For questions, feel free to contact us at (marko.kabic@cscs.ch), and we will soon get back to you.